Ostorlab/KB/MOBILE_CLIENT/COMMON/_IMPORTANT/PACKAGE_OBFUSCTAED/description.md

-The application code is obfuscated which is limiting detection capabilities.
+The flutter code is obfuscated, which limits detection capabilities.